ashish-reddy-20-08/Test/CatBoost Algorithm.md

 ![image](https://user-images.githubusercontent.com/63282184/143666989-2271347c-ce4a-4ad2-a66e-05ccae1d2524.png)

+ ## Advantages of CatBoost
+- It is said to be faster in implementation of GPU/CPU training.
+- Because it uses symmetric trees, that makes it to have a fast inference.
+- Its boosting schemes helps to reduce over fitting and improves quality of the model.
+- It supports sophisticated categorical features.

 ## Conclusion

 The CatBoost algorithm is excellent and is also dominating as the algorithm is used by many because of the features it offers, most especially handling categorical features.